AntonioBerna/nvidia-devices/README.md

 cmake . -B build
 ```

 the procedure for creating the `Makefile` will begin inside the `build` directory.
-Subsequently accessing the `build` directory with the `cd build` command and using the `make` command will generate the executable file.
-Then using the command:
+Subsequently using the command:

 ```
-./nvidia-devices
+./build/nvidia-devices
 ```

 we obtain: